Wild weather sends tree crashing through home in Douglas

 “I was laying in my bed around 12 o’clock last night and heard a big crash come through the house and here we are,” he said.
 “I got a branch from a tree landing in my house.”

-Kibbe added that nobody got hurt but it could’ve been a close call for his cousin.
+Kibbe added that nobody got hurt but it could’ve been a close call for his cousin Greg Lyness.

 “My cousin was supposed to sleep over and sleep on the floor.
 If he did, we wouldn’t be here today,” he said.